 - The provision of pastoral support for the non-religious, in particular in prisons and hospitals

 Our views on secularism are part and parcel of our firm commitment to equality and human rights, in particular rights such as freedom of religion or belief, freedom of speech and expression, and children’s rights, as well as our support for democracy and the rule of law.

-We also work internationally on these issues through our representation at the UN Human Rights Council, and in partnership with the International Humanist and Ethical Union and European Humanist Federation through, for example, the End Blasphemy Laws campaign.
+We also work internationally on these issues through our representation at the UN Human Rights Council, and in partnership with Humanists International and European Humanist Federation through, for example, the End Blasphemy Laws campaign.